Inflectra/spira-documentation/docs/Spira-User-Manual/Test-Set-Management.md

 Read about [how to export artifacts from one product to another](Application-Wide.md/#export-to-another-product).

 This will copy the Test Set along with its Test Cases and Test Steps.
 In case any of the Test Cases have a linked Test Step, they will also be copied to the destination product.
+Parameters will also be exported.

+Please note:

-Please note that the copied Test Cases are placed in a folder named after the Test Set token (`[TX:123]`).
-Also, note that if you export the same Test Set more than once, or export a different Test Set that contains a Test Step with a link to the same Test Case, it will get duplicated in the destination product.
+- Copied Test Cases are placed in a folder named after the Test Set token (`[TX:123]`)
+- If you export the same Test Set more than once, it will get duplicated in the destination product as it will its test cases
+- These properties of the Test Set are not exported: Automation Host, Test Configuration

 ### Test Runs